Health Canada’s Forward Regulatory Plan: 2024-2026

 We published a notice of intent on June 20, 2023, followed by an informational webinar on July 25, 2023.
 The notice was open for comments until September 8, 2023.
 We held another webinar on December 11, 2023.

-People in Canada will have the opportunity to comment on the regulatory proposal during the Canada Gazette, Part I public comment period.
-This is expected to take place in spring 2024 and last 70-days.
+People in Canada had the opportunity to comment on the regulatory proposal during the Canada Gazette, Part I 70-day public comment period, from June 15 to August 24, 2024.

 We plan to publish the amended regulations in the Canada Gazette, Part II in spring 2025.